 - adults be consistent in the way they treat children and teenagers.

 It’s important to involve all members of the family as much as possible when developing family rules.

-As children get older, they can contribute even more when deciding what the rules should be, as well as the consequences for breaking them.
-By the time they reach adolescence, involvement in rule-making will give children valuable experience in taking responsibility for their own behaviour.
+As children get older, they can take a bigger part in deciding what the rules should be, as well as the consequences for breaking them.
+Pre-teens and teenagers get a lot of good out of being involved in making rules, because it gives them the chance to take responsibility for their own behaviour.

 Involving your child in creating both the family rules and the consequences for breaking them helps her understand and accept them.